Understanding Tanzania Business Visa Fundamentals

 Step 4: Portal access

-Navigate to eservices.immigration.go.tz (not third-party services—they charge unnecessary premiums).
+Navigate to visa.immigration.go.tz where you fill in the online form, make payment, and submit your application online.
+Avoid third-party services that charge unnecessary premiums.
 Create an account using your active email address.
 Pro tip: Use a personal rather than corporate email; IT firewalls sometimes block confirmation emails.

 Step 5: Application completion

 Select "Business Visa" under visa type.
-The form contains 47 fields, including:
+The form requires comprehensive information including:

 - Personal information (must match passport exactly)